davetron33/pyxfl/README.md

 Gathering XFL statistics and data from the (probably not intended to be) public XFL api endpoint.
 This will eventually turn into a python library to query XFL stats.
 This is a work in progress.
 Made by a proud lifelong DC Defenders fan.

+An airtable of the data pulled can be found here: https://airtable.com/shrjXunlZHy3ga31c/tbla5XrrYw6c0IkHE/viwnRJfoXpP4SBJ3L

 Be gentle.

 Be kind. #SHIELDSUP.